 E to H

-Email Editor: The drag-and-drop email editor allows you to quickly and easily create email messages, such as newsletters and purchase follow-ups, that your qualifying customers will receive.
+Email Editor: The drag-and-drop email editor allows you to quickly and easily create email messages, such as newsletters and purchase follow-ups that your qualifying customers will receive.

 Embedded Form: A display that appears directly within the content of your page and aims to collect contact information.
-This presentation differs from most Privy campaigns that are associated with a display animation, such as sliding in or popping up.
+This presentation differs from most Privy displays that are associated with a display animation, such as sliding in or popping up.